Rudolf-Gama/OOPS_CourseProject/README.md

-# OOPS_CourseProject

-## Sport Event Management System
+# 🎉 Sport Event Management System

-### Overview
+## 🌟 Overview
-The Sport Event Management System is a C++ application designed to handle various aspects of event management.
-It includes functionality for creating events, adding participants, issuing tickets, setting schedules, recording results, and displaying event details.
-The system uses Object-Oriented Programming (OOP) principles and includes features like factory patterns and singleton design patterns.
+The **Sport Event Management System** is an advanced C++ application crafted to manage various aspects of sports events efficiently.
+From creating events and managing participants to handling ticketing, scheduling, and results, this system is built on solid Object-Oriented Programming (OOP) principles.
+It incorporates sophisticated design patterns like factory and singleton patterns to ensure scalability and robustness.

-### Features
+## 🛠️ Features
-- **Event Creation**: Create new events with unique IDs, names, and dates.
+- 🎉 **Event Creation**: Seamlessly create and manage new events with unique IDs, names, and dates.
-- **Participant Management**: Add athletes and officials to events.
-Includes capacity limits for participants.
+- 👥 **Participant Management**: Effortlessly add athletes and officials, manage their roles, and handle capacity limits.
-- **Ticket Management**: Issue and manage tickets for events.
-Includes ticket ID, holder name, seat number, and price.
+- 🎫 **Ticket Management**: Issue, manage, and track tickets with details such as ticket ID, holder's name, seat number, and price.
-- **Schedule Management**: Create and manage event schedules.
-Uses a Singleton pattern for schedule management.
+- 🗓️ **Schedule Management**: Organize and manage event schedules with a Singleton pattern for centralized control.
-- **Result Management**: Record and display event results with a medal tally for different countries.
+- 🏅 **Result Management**: Record and showcase event results, including a detailed medal tally for participating countries.
-- **Detailed Views**: Display detailed information about events, participants, tickets, schedules, and results.
+- 📊 **Detailed Views**: Access comprehensive information on events, participants, tickets, schedules, and results in an intuitive interface.

-### Classes
+## 📚 Classes
-- **Result**: Represents the result of an event.
+- **Result**: Represents the outcome of an event.
-- **MedalTally**: Inherits from Result and tracks medal counts for countries.
+- **MedalTally**: Extends `Result` to track and display medal counts by country.
-- **Person**: Base class for different types of people (e.g., Athlete, Official).
+- **Person**: Base class for individuals involved in events (e.g., `Athlete`, `Official`).
-- **Athlete**: Represents an athlete participating in events.
+- **Athlete**: Represents athletes participating in various events.
-- **Official**: Represents an official with assigned tasks.
+- **Official**: Represents officials with designated responsibilities and tasks.
-- **Ticket**: Represents a ticket issued for an event.
+- **Ticket**: Manages ticket information, including seat allocations and pricing.
-- **Schedule**: Represents the schedule for an event.
+- **Schedule**: Defines and organizes event timings and sequences.
-- **ScheduleManager**: Singleton class managing event schedules.
+- **ScheduleManager**: A Singleton class that oversees event schedules.
-- **Event**: Represents an event including participants, tickets, and results.
+- **Event**: Manages the event's participants, tickets, and results.
-- **PersonFactory, TicketFactory, ScheduleFactory**: Factory interfaces for creating Person, Ticket, and Schedule objects.
+- **PersonFactory, TicketFactory, ScheduleFactory**: Abstract factory interfaces for creating `Person`, `Ticket`, and `Schedule` objects.
-- **AthleteFactory, OfficialFactory, StandardTicketFactory, StandardScheduleFactory**: Concrete factories for creating specific types of objects.
+- **AthleteFactory, OfficialFactory, StandardTicketFactory, StandardScheduleFactory**: Concrete factories for creating specific object types.

-### Usage
+## 🚀 Usage

-#### Build and Run the Project
+### Build and Run the Project
-Compile and Execute the project using a C++ compiler.
-For example, using `g++`:
+To compile and execute the project, use a C++ compiler like `g++`.
+Run the following commands:
 ```bash
 g++ -o event_management Event_Management.cpp
 ./event_management